acertio/mvp_gnap_privacy/privacy.md

  ### RS Hiding

-The aim of such implementation is to be able to separate the RS and the AS.
-The AS no longer needs to see the content of the protected resources.
+The aim of such implementation is to hide the url of the RS to the AS.

- #### Step 1 : Client/AS
+ #### Step 1 : Client

 The client needs to calculate a concealed_target_identifier which is a hash of two values that we need to concatenate to each other in this order using a single newline character as a separator between the fields :